 When you first begin exploring the Unitarian Universalist Church of Cheyenne, you most likely will attend Sunday worship.

 We understand that attending a new church can be a little daunting.
-Our services run approximately an hour and 15 minutes at the most, including our pre-service announcements time, where you can hear about activities and ways to be involved at the church.
+Our services run approximately an hour and 15 minutes at the most.
 Then the service consists of music, readings, and a sermon.
 Our format, though lively, is similar to other Protestant traditions – though we draw on all the world’s great religious traditions for our sources.

 Membership is, as we said, a journey.
 After you become a member, we encourage you to think in 3D about your involvement:

 - LOVE: participate in relationship-building – by attending church regularly, making friends, participating in social activities offered;

 - LEARN: continue to explore your faith, through classes and workshops and in small group settings;

 - SERVE: choose one church team or a project each year to help sustain our church home, and get involved in at least one work of justice we are doing to improve and serve our community.

 We hope that your presence among us will be a lifelong journey of love and service, with people who make you proud to call yourself a Unitarian Universalist!